Download ‘For Honor’ Now And Play At Midnight, Launch Times Confirmed By Ubisoft

 — For Honor (@ForHonorGame) February 12, 2017

 In For Honor, players even have the option to contribute to the faction war without playing against other players.
 All multiplayer modes feature an option to play against the AI.
-This includes all modes from Duels to Dominion; the mode with NPC soldier units and two teams of four players.
+This includes all modes from Duels to Dominion, the mode with NPC soldier units and two teams of four players.
 Not to mention, players can even turn on and off matchmaking giving a player the option to play completely solo with a team of bots against bots.
 Partial parties are also possible giving teams of two or three real players the option to play with bot teammates, too.

 The future of the game after its release will heavily rely on the faction war, seasons, and new content.
 All new heroes and maps will be available to all players, but season pass owners will get early access to the release of new heroes.
 Steel earned in-game is used to buy new heroes, upgrade gear, buy Scavenge Crates, or even buy Champion Status.
 Champion Status increases experience gain for the buyer and their teammates, increases the chance to find loot at the end of a match, and more in For Honor.